SteeltoeOSS/Samples/FreddysBBQ/README.md

 # Getting Started

-This repo contains two of the four components that make up [Freddys BBQ](https://github.com/william-tran/freddys-bbq) application  ( i.e.`Admin Portal UI` and `Order REST API`).
-These two components have been rewriten using .NET and ASP.NET Core and will be used to illustrate interoperability between Java and .NET based microservices running on CloudFoundry.
+This repo contains two of the four components that make up the [Freddys BBQ](https://github.com/william-tran/freddys-bbq) application  ( i.e.`Admin Portal UI` and `Order REST API`).
+These two components have been writen using .NET and ASP.NET Core and will be used to illustrate interoperability between Java and .NET based microservices running on CloudFoundry.

-To proceed you will first deploy the Java version of Freddys BBQ on CloudFoundry.
-To do this, you should first follow the [deployment instructions](https://github.com/william-tran/freddys-bbq) for the Java version of Freddys BBQ and verify that this version of the application is up and running properly.
+To proceed you will first deploy the Java version of the app on CloudFoundry.
+To do this, follow the [deployment instructions](https://github.com/william-tran/freddys-bbq) for the Java version of Freddys BBQ and verify that this version of the application is up and running properly.

-Note: At one point in the deployment of the Java version of Freddy's BBQ, you are asked to run some scripts to configure the UAA Single Signon service.
-Included with this sample are some example windows command files you can use/edit to make things easier.
+Note: At one point in the deployment of the Java version, you are asked to run some scripts to configure the UAA Single Signon service.
+If you are on a windows machine, you will wish you had the `.cmd` versions of those scripts.
+You can find some in `\scripts` folder that you can edit and use.

 Once the Java version is up and running then the next step will be to replace the two Java services, `Admin Portal UI` and `Order REST API` with the .NET versions found in this repo.

-After that is complete you will have a running example of a Java and .NET based microservices based app running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+Once thats complete, you will have a running example of a Java and .NET based microservices based app running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 # Replace Java Services with .NET Services